 Something else that might help you decide when to get in line is the “Popular” feature on MySched, which ranks the panels by popularity based on how many people have RSVP’d that they are attending each panel.
 Of course, not everyone creates an account and RSVP’s on MySched, so the number of people who say they are attending is much smaller than the number of people who will actually attempt to attend each particular panel.
 However, at least it gives you a gauge to go by.

-At the time of publication of this article, the #1 ranked panel in overall popularity is the New Line/Warner Bros.
-Pictures Presents panel, which takes place in the Microsoft Theater.
-However, both the #2 and #3 ranked panels, Marvel’s Agents of SHIELD and AMC’s Preacher Series Premiere Screening and Panel, both take place in Room 408AB, which has a much smaller seating capacity of 1,000, so you can bet that those are panels for which you’ll need to arrive early to make sure you get in.
+At the time of publication of this article, the #1 ranked panel in overall popularity is the Warner Bros.
+Pictures panel, which takes place in the Arena, which has a seating capacity of about 4,000.
+However, the #2 and #3 ranked panels, Marvel’s Agents of SHIELD and Rogue One: The Magic Behind the Mission, take place back to back in Room 300AB, which has a much smaller seating capacity of 1,519, so it’s likely that those are panels for which you’ll need to arrive early to make sure you get in.

 Again, you can’t base your decisions solely on the amount of people who RSVP’d on MySched, but it does help you get an idea of how popular each panel is.
 If your desired panel is in one of the much smaller rooms, but doesn’t crack the Top 50 on the popularity list, then you most likely don’t have anything to worry about.